-Your Marriage Will Be Legal in Your Home Country
+Your Marriage Will Be Legal In Your Home Country

 Unlike a lot of other popular destination wedding locations, Costa Rica actually allows you to have a civil wedding ceremony that will be legal in your home country.
 In fact, the legalities of getting married in Costa Rica are pretty simple and straightforward.
 There are only a few requirements:

-- You must provide copies of your passports, birth certificates, information about previous marriages (if applicable), and names of your parents.
+- You must provide copies of your passports, birth certificates, information about previous marriages (if applicable), and the names of your parents.

 - You will need 2 witnesses who are not your family.
 Your witnesses will be required to provide their passports/IDs to your officiant prior to the ceremony.

 No blood tests, no police checks, no additional documents or hassle which can help keep your Costa Rica wedding cost budget-friendly.

 After the ceremony, the lawyer will register your marriage with Costa Rica’s National Registry, which will issue an official marriage certificate.
 Expect this process to take around 4-6 weeks (ours took 5).